rishii1909/dotproduct-demo/README.md

  3. Grid - At the top of hierarchy, holds an array of of all Categories and represents a 2D-array of all cards.

-## Features

- - Create cards.
- - Edit card contents - title, description, category column.
- - Validate Title and description for cards.
- - Drag and drop to re-order cards, or to move from one category column to another.
- - Delete cards.
- - Create categories.
- - Edit category names/labels.
- - Delete categories.
- - Encrypts and stores users data in local storage.

 ## Services